-The current 75,000 Qantas points sign-up bonus that the American Express Qantas Ultimate card is offering until 1st May 2017 is aimed at travellers who want to maximise their Qantas Frequent Flyer point balance on their next overseas trip, so we thought we’d compile our dream list of what we’d do with those points.
+The ongoing 55,000 Qantas points sign-up bonus that the American Express Qantas Ultimate card is offering is aimed at travellers who want to maximise their Qantas Frequent Flyer point balance on their next overseas trip, so we thought we’d compile our dream list of what we’d do with those points.

 Apart from being one of the highest Qantas point earning card on the market with a high sign up bonus plus a free return domestic Qantas flight every year, the points you earn from this card can be used for the following high-value redemptions on Qantas, Emirates and its oneworld partners.

 This article is produced in partnership with American Express.

 1. Enjoy the world’s best Business Class product and lounge with Qatar Airways